bepuca/azureml-scaffolding/README.md

 # AzureML Scaffolding

-AzureML Scaffolding provides a minimal yet comprehensive template for AI and Machine Learning projects built on [Azure Machine Learning].
+AzureML Scaffolding provides a minimal yet comprehensive template for AI and Machine Learning projects built on [Azure Machine Learning] (also refferred to as AzureML or AML).
 It implements [Hypothesis Driven Development] principles to accelerate experimentation-driven progress.
 By distilling best practices from numerous successful projects, we've created a developer-friendly foundation that eliminates common setup hurdles.
 This scaffolding is designed to work seamlessly with AzureML's experiment tracking and compute management, ensuring these features are leveraged effectively from day one.
 Get started in minutes and focus on what matters: building and shipping valuable ML solutions through efficient experimentation and iteration.

 [Hypothesis Driven Development]: https://www.bepuca.dev/posts/hdd-for-ai/
 [Azure Machine Learning]: